Large cities in Japan

 More than 100 small cities also gather around the large cities in this area.

-The wide city area spreads within a radius of about 50 km from central Tokyo.
+The densely-populated area spreads within about 40 km radius from central Tokyo.

 It is Greater Tokyo Area, and it has a total population of over 30 million.